cybertraining-dsc/fa20-523-302/project/project.md

 A dataset gathered from 24 individuals with Apple devices measuring attitude, gravity, acceleration, and rotation rate, will be used to determine user states.
 The dataset is labeled with six states (walking downstairs, walking upstairs, sitting, standing, walking and jogging) and each gyroscopic sensor has several attributes describing its motion.

-If successful, this will show that wearables have a high potential for providing relevant information beyond exercise and fall tracking.
+If successful, this will establish that wearables have a high potential for providing relevant information beyond exercise metrics.

 ## 4. Methodology